aspose-gis/Aspose.GIS-Documentation/net/developer-guide/vector-layers/gml-geography-markup-language/_index.md

 ---
+title: Read GML Geography Markup Language files in C#
-title: "GML - Geography Markup Language"
+linktitle: GML - Geography Markup Language
 type: docs
 url: /net/gml-geography-markup-language/
 weight: 60
+description: GIS C# Library provides the capability to read features from Geography Markup Language GML files and lets you specify the schema option in case there is one.
 ---

 ## **Geography Markup Language (GML)**